Lifestyle & Culture

 Fittingly for one of Germany’s wealthiest regions (Ulm and Munich are nearby), Metzingen is the largest and oldest fashion outlet in Germany, and the best if you’re looking for quality (and pricey) apparel.

 Hugo Boss is the boss here in its headquarters town, with the German clothier’s largest flagship store at Metzingen.
-But the news for the 2018 holiday shopping season is that Vogue Germany – yes, the magazine – chose Metzingen for its first independent pop-up store, scheduled to be open into April.
-The small store is a showcase for emerging designers.
-The Vogue pop-up store also features some new interactive digital tools including smartphone connections to the designers of the clothing on display.
+Back in 2018, Vogue Germany – yes, the magazine – chose Metzingen for its first independent pop-up store.

 Outletcity Metzingen has about 73 stories give or take a pop-up including high-end stalwarts Bottega Veneta, Bally, Burberry, Moncler, Miu Miu, Prada and Tod’s along with more affordable options such as Superdry, Michael Kors and North Face.
 There are also German designers such as Jeanne de Kroon’s Zazi Vintage from Berlin on display.

-McArthurGlen is expanding Metzingen by about 25 percent including 800 parking space in a new underground garage.
-This oulet is a departure from the typical “faux city” approach far outside a real city.
+In 2020, McArthurGlen expanded Metzingen by about 25 percent including 800 parking space in a new underground garage.
+This outlet is a departure from the typical “faux city” approach far outside a real city.
 Outletcity Metzingen is a reclaimed industrial site that’s actually part of the city, with ultramodern architecture.

 Outletcity Metzingen scores 4 out of 5 on TripAdvisor, with 47 percent of the 781 reviews rating it as “excellent.”